Uploading the code

 Multi-layered environments allow you to add tools to the main environment.
 You can put the development tools environment at the end of the stack so that they are accessible from REPL and scripts, but not from packages.

-is identified using root diagrams and a graph, and the location of its source code is determined using the path diagram.
+At the most general level, each environment defines three schemas: roots, graphs, and paths.
+When determining the value of an expression import X The package is identified using root schemes and a graph.
+X, and using the path diagram, the location of its source code is determined.
 The purpose of each of the three schemes is described in detail below.

 -